Lifestyle Changes That Can Lower Your Blood Pressure

 Make small changes

-That might keep you from needing medication to keep your numbers where they should be and if you are not sure what’s right for your age then ask your doctor to do a BP check for you.
+That might keep you from needing medication to keep your numbers where they should be and if you are not sure what’s right for your age then ask your doctor or pharmacist to do a BP check for you.

 Eat a healthy diet